maksvet/CSFS1010-Assignment-2/README.md

 Vanilla JS column added to page with functionality similar to JQuery.
 Items could be dragged, deleted.
 Input is validated for undefined value.

+Items added by pressing enter.
+Items turn grey and checkbox is checked on click on item/checkbox.
+Items are draggable.
+Items deleted by selecting checkboxes and pressing delete button (prompt).